jisc-services/Public-Documentation/PublicationsRouter/consultation/duplicate_handling.md

 | Licence | High |  |

 ## Consultation Feedback
-We would welcome any comments on the following topics:
+We would welcome your comments on the following topics:
+* Receiving duplicates by email (instead of into your repository)
-* Proposed options - are they useful? what alternatives would you prefer?
+* Proposed duplicate filter options - are they useful? what alternatives would you prefer?
-* Proposed rank - how would you rank the metadata fields?
+* Proposed rank - Do you agree with the suggesed ranking?
+How would you rank the metadata fields differently?

-We would prefer you to provide feedback by adding a new Issue on this page: https://github.com/jisc-services/Public-Documentation/issues as this will then be visible to all interested parties.
-Note that you will need to create a GitHub account to do this.
+We would prefer you to provide feedback by adding a new Issue or by commenting on or reacting to an existing issue on this page: **https://github.com/jisc-services/Public-Documentation/issues** as this will then be visible to all interested parties, who can also comment or "vote" by clicking a reaction icon.
+You will need to create a GitHub account to do this.